-What Should the Humidity be in My House?
+What should the humidity be in my house?

 Generally speaking, the humidity should be between 30-60% in your house.

 However, you may want the humidity to be at a certain level depending on certain factors such as:

-What Should the Humidity be in My House in the Summer?
+What should the humidity be in my house in the summer?

 By having indoor humidity levels at about 40-60% in the summer, you can ensure that your home will maintain a reasonable comfort level without causing health issues or damaging your home.

-What Should the Humidity be in My House in the Winter?
+What should the humidity be in my house in the winter?